-The beautiful men were cold.
-In typical July weather, sticky and bright, Alice Manfred stood for three hours on Fifth Avenue marveling at the cold black faces and listening to drums saying what the marching men could not.
+Like that day in July, some years back, when the beautiful men were cold.
+In typical summer weather, sticky and bright, Alice Manfred stood for three hours on Fifth Avenue marveling at the cold black faces and listening to drums saying what the marching men could not.
 What was possible to say was already in print on a banner that repeated a couple of promises from the Declaration of Independence and waved over the head of its bearer.
 But what was meant came from the drums.
-The beautiful men were cold and quiet; moving slowly into the space the drums were building for them.
+It was July in 1915 and the beautiful men were cold and quiet; moving slowly into the space the drums were building for them.
 During the march it seemed to Alice as though the day passed, the night too, and still she stood there, the hand of the little girl in her own, staring into each cold face that passed.
-The drums and the freezing men hurt her, but hurt was better than fear and Alice had been frightened for a long time-first she was frightened of Kansas, then of Springfield, Massachusetts, then Eleventh Avenue, Third Avenue, Park Avenue.
+The drums and the freezing men hurt her, but hurt was better than fear and Alice had been frightened for a long time--first she was frightened of Kansas, then of Springfield, Massachusetts, then Eleventh Avenue, Third Avenue, Park Avenue.
 Recently she had begun to feel safe nowhere south of 110th Street, and Fifth Avenue was for her the most fearful of all.
 That was where whitemen leaned out of motor cars with folded dollar bills peeping from their palms.
-It was where sales men touched her and only her as though she were part of the goods he had condecended to sell her; it was the tissue required if the management was generous enough to let you try on a blouse in a store.
+It was where sales men touched her and only her as though she were part of the goods he had condecended to sell her; it was the tissue required if the management was generous enough to let you try on a blouse (but no hat) in a store.
 It was where she, a woman of fifty and independent means, had no sur name.
 Where women who spoke English said "Don't sit there honey, you never know what they have."
 And women who knew no English at all and would never own a pair of silk stockings moved away from her if she sat next to them on the trolley.